-In addition to these old standby drugs these medical specialists also use topiramate (Topomax), metformin (Glucophage), bupropion (Wellbutrin), zonisamide (Zonigran), exenatide (Byetta, Bydureon) liraglutide (Victoza), naltrexone, and 5-Hydroxytryptophan/Carbidopa as single agents or in combination with other drugs.
 Combinations of drugs sometimes are more effective than single agents.
 Commonly used combinations for treating overweight and obesity include phentermine combined with topiramate, phentermine with bupropion, phentermine with diethylpropion, phentermine with metformin, and phentermine with 5-HTP/Carbidopa.
-In patients with diabetes phentermine can be combined with exenatide or liraglutide.
-Naltrexone with bupropion is another useful combination.
+In patients with diabetes, phentermine can be combined with exenatide, liraglutide or canagliflozin (Invokana).
+Generic naltrexone with bupropion is another useful combination.
 Some specialists are combining lorcaserin (Belviq) and phentermine and some are adding additional phentermine to Qsymia.
-Patients with high insulin levels or signs of insulin resistance should be treated with metformin to accelerate weight loss.
-Metformin is a diabetes drug but U.S. Obesity Medicine Specialists use it in patients without diabetes because it improves weight loss.

-Anti-obesity medicines improve weight loss.
-Of course weight loss is induced by a diet – a lower caloric intake, or more specifically by a lower intake of carbohydrate calories.
-Patients who are prescribed an anti-obesity medicine lose more weight at a faster pace.
-Why?
-Because their eating behavior changes and they eat less than before.
-Once we thought this eating less was just suppression of appetite but now we know it’s more complicated.
-A daily dose of an anti-obesity medicine actually helps you control and change your eating behavior.
-Food cravings may subside or disappear, you may be satisfied with less food, and you may have better control over your stress or emotional eating.
-Of course not everyone has the same problem eating behaviors and no everyone reacts the same to the medicines but these are some of the effects our patients n these medicines report.
-In fact, our research indicates there are at least 12 separate problem eating traits that benefit from the medicines.
-Actually we believe there are quite a few other problem eating behaviors that can be helped with the medicines.
-We are continuing our research into how our patients respond to anti-obesity drugs and now have evidence that these drugs help patients improve their eating behaviors.
-These beneficial changes occur quickly as soon a patient starts taking any anti-obesity drug and continue as long as the patient takes the drug.
-Patients on maintenance who have been on phentermine for as long as 25 years still have beneficial changes in eating behaviors.
+In fact, our research indicates there are at least 12 separate problem-eating traits that benefit from the medicines.
+Actually we believe there are quite a few other problem-eating behaviors that can be helped with the medicines.
+We are continuing with our research into how our patients respond to anti-obesity drugs and now have evidence that these drugs help patients improve their eating behaviors.
+These beneficial changes occur quickly as soon as a patient starts taking any anti-obesity drug and continue as long as the patient takes the drug.
+Patients on maintenance who have been on phentermine for as long as 25 years report they still have beneficial changes in their eating behaviors.

 Risks of anti-obesity medicines should be viewed within a real-life context.
-Anyone overweight or obese is at a higher risk for developing diabetes, hypertension, heart failure, some cancers and a long list of other serious medical problems.
-Remaining overweight or obese is much, much, much more risky than is taking any of the medicines.
-The majority of the potential bad health outcomes touted by the FDA, many pharmacists and many doctors either have never occurred or occur at rates of 1 per million or less.
+Anyone overweight or obese has a high risk for developing diabetes, hypertension, heart failure, cancer and a long list of other serious medical problems.
+Remaining overweight or obese is much, much, much riskier than is taking an anti-obesity medicine.